leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 We do not believe that special tools and IDEs should be required to customize our software.
 Therefore, any PHP IDE or editor can be used for development.
 We recommend _Sublime Text 3_, but developers are free to choose the tool of preference.

-In order to fully understand and customize the plataform code the following profile is recomended:
+In order to fully understand and customize the platform code the following profile is recomended:

 1. Experienced Object Oriented developer that knows modern PHP
 2. Understanding of MongoDB/NoSQL concepts